 Katt Lissard's Accomplishments

-• November 2013: My most recent Fulbright project in Lesotho, Split the Village, was presented at the Make Art with Purpose (MAP) Festival in Dallas, Texas and is one of the included project essays in MAP’s publication of the event, MAP 2013 – The Workbook
+• November 2013: Katt’s most recent Fulbright project in Lesotho, Split the Village, was presented as part of the Make Art with Purpose (MAP) Festival in Dallas, Texas; a photo essay of the project is included in MAP’s publication of the event, MAP 2013 – The Workbook.

-• March 2012: Publication of my chapter, “Venus in Lesotho: Women, Theatre and the Collapsible Boundaries of Silence,” in the book Feminist Popular Education in Transnational Debates: Building Pedagogies of Possibilities (Palgrave Macmillan).
+• March 2012: Publication of the chapter, “Venus in Lesotho: Women, Theatre and the Collapsible Boundaries of Silence,” in the book Feminist Popular Education in Transnational Debates: Building Pedagogies of Possibilities (Palgrave Macmillan).

 • March-June & August-November 2012: Fulbright Scholar African Regional Research Award to teach and direct at the National University of Lesotho in the Theatre Unit and to develop a new project, Split the Village, which looks at dams, environmental destruction and questions of intangible cultural heritage.